Emil Weber Meek: Ultimate Fighting Championship

 On December 10, 2016, Meek made his promotional debut against returning veteran Jordan Mein at UFC 206.
 He won the fight via unanimous decision.

 Meek was expected to face Nordine Taleb on May 28, 2017, at UFC Fight Night 109.
 However, Meek pulled out of the fight on May 12 citing injury.
 Meek was replaced by promotional newcomer Oliver Enkamp.

 Meek was scheduled to faced Kamaru Usman on December 30, 2017, at UFC 219.
-However, the fight was rescheduled for January 14, 2018 at UFC Fight Night: Stephens vs. Choi.
+However, the fight was rescheduled for January 14, 2018, at UFC Fight Night: Stephens vs. Choi.
 He lost the fight by unanimous decision.

 Meek faced Bartosz Fabiński on July 22, 2018, at UFC Fight Night 134.
 He lost the fight via unanimous decision.

 Meek faced Jake Matthews on February 23, 2020, at UFC Fight Night: Felder vs. Hooker.
 He lost the fight via unanimous decision.

 On June 17, 2021, it was announced that Meek was released from the UFC.

 Post-UFC career

 After the release, Meek was scheduled to face Thibault Gouti at Ares FC 2 on December 11, 2021.
 Gouti pulled out of the bout and was replaced by Louis Glismann.
 He lost the fight via an armbar in round one.

-Meek faced Kacper Koziorzębski on September 10, 2022 at KSW 74, winning the bout via ground and pound TKO in the second round.
+Meek faced Kacper Koziorzębski on September 10, 2022, at KSW 74, winning the bout via ground and pound TKO in the second round.

+On April 6, 2024, Meek announced that he was retiring from MMA.